uynitsuj/uynitsuj.github.io/_posts/2020-01-09-improved-elevated-robotic-system-and-method.md

 angling the wheels and creating grooved wheels, two wheels are effectively created, one with rolling motion on the top surface, and another also with rolling motion on the side surface, with neither producing excessive kinetic friction.
 The groove wheel design allows both tread surfaces to “peel away” from contact with the track faces, creating a thinner contact patch than lipped designs would allow.
-The grip wheels that drove the carriage from the underside were also situated as close as possible to the 3D-
+The grip wheels that drove the carriage from the underside were also situated as close as possible to the 3D-Printed groove wheels.
-Printed groove wheels.
 This would mitigate any bowing and deflection of the groove wheels while also better securing the contact from both wheels.
 One option for robust v-groove wheel mounting was 45 degree metal v-groove bearings.

 However, a 45 degree angle may be too shallow of an angle, and providing a steeper angle might allow for larger loads on the base carriage without excessive torsional stress on the mounted shoulder bolts and the rest of the carriage body.
 In an exemplary embodiment, a 65 degree angle from horizontal may be used, so as to provide improved mounting support in the vertical orientation and still allow for a thin contact patch on the side wheel contacts.

 In an exemplary embodiment a compression of 0.03 inches provided to the grip wheels on the underside provides a secure contact between all wheels and the track.
 Care must be taken to ensure the carriage isn’t too tight on the track which would prohibit the motor from overcoming friction such that it can begin to turn the wheels.

 Small “wings” or tabs may be added to the side face of the carriage to increase the effective thickness of the base, alleviating some of the torsional stress from the load of an additional module.
 Increased effective thickness works for the same reason that tape measures use curved profiles to allow them to